Justicegaines03/Telos/personal_telos.md

 ## HISTORY

-- I grew up in the Austin, TX area
+- I grew up in the Eugene, OR area
-- I went to Mission High School, where I was bullied a decent amount
+- I went to Winston Churchill High School, where I was bullied a decent amount
-- High school is where I met my 2 life-long friends, Doug and Mitchell who are still my friends today
+- Elementary and Middlle School is where I met my 2 life-long friends, Oliver and Toby, who are still my friends today

 ## PROBLEMS

-- P1: Not enough people understand how to build secure open-source software
+- P1: Not enough people understand how to safely scan QR codes
+- P2: Not enough college students understand or care about their finances and starting early
+- P3: Many first-time startup founders reach a bottleneck of knowledge management when they grow a team
+- P4: Small companies find it hard to create and maintain Written Information Security Plans (WISP) for cybersecurity compliance

 ## MISSION

-- M1: Create and promote a standard for building secure open-source software
+- M1: Create and promote a mobile app for safely scanning QR codes
+- M2: Start a newsletter that shares tips and tricks to college students for becoming financially smarter
+- M3: Make a SaaS product tailored to first-time founders that makes it easy and scalable to show their ways to newcomers
+- M4: Create a system at my part-time job as a compliance consultant that takes risk input from threats and compliance sources

 ## NARRATIVES